tommyvtran97/AE4304P/README.md

-# AE4304P Stochastics Aerospace Systems
+# AE4304P: Stochastic Aerospace System Practical

 Calculations on the symmetrical aircraft response for a rigid aircraft in symmetrical atmospheric turbulence conditions with an autopilot (pitch-damper) both on and off.